Mushrrom/school-projects/pygame/README.md

 The controls might seem weird too, they were inspired by the controls for Celeste

 ## Other stuff
+All assets by me, pixel font from google fonts.

+I would have liked to have added sound too, but I ran out of time in the end

 Instructions and stuff are all inside the game.
 This was a good exercise in better programming project structure and using docstrings properly (I <3 the vsc docstrings extension).
 Also was fun to learn pygame.

 Commit history available at https://github.com/mushrrom/school-projects/commits (all commits starting with "pygame") :)